NicolasBizzozzero/fforest/README.md

 * Implement the `guess` option for the parameters --delimiter, --quoting, --quote-character and --encoding.
 * Add more messages related to the verbosity
 * Add some progress bars with the package : https://pypi.python.org/pypi/progressbar2
-* Rewrite all path processing code with the package : https://pypi.python.org/pypi/path.py
 * Implement other format for the input database (each format must be changed to the CSV format during the preprocessing phase)
 * Add a variable `completed_phase` in the `env` module.
 * Add the file `environment.json` at the root of the main directory, which will contains infos about the database, and must be created right after the preprocessing phase.
 This file'll then be loaded by each entry point thereafter.